dtprj/dongting/README.md

   removal, and updating of RAFT Groups, allowing your cluster to scale dynamically.
   The state machine runs in the raft framework can be customized.
 * (Under testing) Low-level RPC.
 Used by Donging itself.
-* (Planned) Distribute configuration server with linearizability.
+* (Under testing) Distribute configuration server with linearizability.
 * (Planned) MQ (message queues) with linearizability.
 Use RAFT log as message queue log.

 ## 10X Throughput